How to Give Feedback to Your Development Team

 When used correctly, it motivates to progress, engages in the project and encourages to innovate.
 The outcome is a timely and accurately delivered project, and consequently – happy clients.

 To reveal this power, developers should be ready for giving feedback to their team members and Team Leads too.
 The thing is, the supervisors cannot be the only praisers or critics, as otherwise, the feedback will be too subjective and one-sided.
+Also, feedback for junior developer is a very important thing to make his/her work more productive and effective.
+Junior developers are usually very highly motivated and timely feedback increases their motivation even further and drives them to work even harder.

 To make it work, you need to initiate regular check-ins.
-For better effect, try to make short intervals between them and ensure feedback is logically structured with both corrective and positive points in place.
+For better effect, try to make short intervals between them and ensure your feedback for developers is logically structured with both corrective and positive points in place.
 They all should be based on facts, not guesses, which is why keeping everyone’s performance visible may be a good idea to follow.
 Knowing successes and weak points of each other, teammates are more likely to exchange their experiences.

 Giving Constructive Feedback: How, When, What

+So, is there any kind of method on how to give feedback to a software engineer?
 The effective formulas for providing insightful feedback in the workplace are numerous, and the SMART method is among them.
 This abbreviation often interpreted as ‘specific, measurable, achievable, realistic, and timely.’
 These are the quality metrics for the feedback to be fact-based and clear.
 You can use SMART as a how-to-deliver-feedback guide.

 Specific.
 The more you focus on particular actions and examples, the better.
 It helps sound straight to the point and avoid inconsistencies.
 Being specific also means that the impact of any action should be clarified.
 It is important to do it based on your own observations rather than on someone’s judgments.
 In such a way, your software engineers will be well aware of what to correct, how to do it, what results to achieve, or what behaviors to pursue.